 H&M said it plans to complete a two-year plan to open 400 new stores by the end of this year and enter new online markets in Portugal, Poland, the Czech Republic, Romania, Slovakia, Hungary, Bulgaria and Belgium.
 It also plans to establish stores in new markets Peru, Macau, South Africa and India by year-end.

 Persson said that a highlight of this year will be the opening of H&M's flagship store on Herald Square in New York, which will be one of the group's largest stores in the U.S., which is H&M's second largest market after Germany.

-H&M's brands also include the higher-priced COS and urban fashion labels such as Monki, Weekday and Cheap Monday.
+H&M is known for its fashionable, low-price collections for mainstream consumers.
+It has more than 3,500 stores worldwide and 132,000 employees.
+Its brands also include the higher-priced COS and urban fashion labels such as Monki, Weekday and Cheap Monday.